nuls-io/devsite/docs/NULSInfrastructure/randomRPC.md

 ## Wallet adds a random seed RPC interface

+The random seed you get is a big number, and notice, it could be a negative number

 ### Get a random seed list based on the height interval

 URL：/random/seeds/height